The Beginner’s Guide to Slowing Down in a Manual Car: Simple and Stress-Free Steps

 If you’ve slowed down to between 15 and 25 miles an hour, choose third gear.
 If you’ve slowed down to between 5 and 15 miles an hour, choose second gear.
 And if you’ve slowed down to below 5 miles an hour, choose first gear.

 However, a lot of drivers, myself included, like to change down the gears as we slow down.
 We do this so that the car is always ready when we need to start accelerating again.
+We also benefit from the slowing-down effect that lower gears have on the car, called engine braking, which can really assist when driving down steep hills.

 In my experience of driving, I’ve learned that it’s not a good idea for newbies to focus on the gears when they’re trying to slow down.
 This only distracts them and takes their attention away from the road and onto the gears.
+If I encourage you to focus on the road and not worry about the gears when you are slowing down, you’ll become a better driver more quickly.

 This is what often happens when new drivers try to focus on slowing down while changing down the gears: they end up stopping at an angle and often way too early.
 When you feel skilled enough, have been driving for a while, and are confident, then it’s a good idea to start learning how to change down gears while slowing down.

 Bear in mind, you’ll have to hold the clutch at the bite point longer after changing down a gear than when going up a gear.
 It can often take three or four seconds of holding the clutch at the bite point to keep the car smooth after downshifting.
+If you change down gears at 1500 RPM instead of 1000 RPM, you’ll get better engine braking, but bear in mind you’ll need to hold the clutch at the bite point longer to ensure the car stays smooth.

 So, although it’s good practice to change down gears while slowing down, you will rarely find a driving expert who tells you to do this.
 The benefits of engine braking and being in gear ready to go don’t outweigh the extra difficulty and the additional hours it would take someone to learn to drive.